Home · bathroom

 How do I know what brand my valve is to buy the right stem or cartridge?

 Look for a brand name on the handle, trim plate, or showerhead.
 Remove the handle and trim — the stem or cartridge often has a model number stamped on the side facing the wall.
-Take photos and the old part to a plumbing supply house (not a big-box store) — they are much faster at identification.
+Take photos and the old part to a plumbing supply house (not a big-box store) — they're much faster at identification.

 My stem is frozen and won't pull out.
 What now?